alanarroyo/dbt_basic_example/README.md

 Data build tool (dbt) is a framework and command line tool created in 2016 by RJMetrics, enabling the design,  automation, and version control of data transformations.
-The way dbt works is by leveraging from using Jinja templating language to allow us building more expressive, and hence less repetitive,  SQL queries.
-Dbt also allows referencing between different *models* (tables), making data transformations modular and cleaner.
+The way dbt works is by using Jinja templating language to allow us building more expressive, and hence less repetitive,  SQL/Python data transformations code.
+Dbt also allows referencing between different *models* (tables), making data transformations to be modular and cleaner.